dj66635/mtga-code-grabber/README.md

 ### 2. Fill in the configuration file

 MTGA Code Grabber :tm: connects to Reddit and Discord to get its inputs, and to Wizards website to claim the codes.
 Which means you need to create a `config.ini` file in the root folder of the project and set your credentials in it.
-Luckyly, I provide a sample for you [`example.config.ini`](https://github.com/dj66635/mtga-code-grabber/blob/main/example.config.ini).
+Luckyly, I provide a sample for you ([`example.config.ini`](https://github.com/dj66635/mtga-code-grabber/blob/main/example.config.ini)).
 Let's go over it quickly.

 ```
 [Reddit]
 client_id = ***
 client_secret = ***
 subreddit_names = magicarena,mtg
+delay = 1

 [Discord]
 auth_token = ***